Senchatay/crypto_graph/README.md

 ruby app/main.rb
 ```

+# Done
+- [x] Create full loop for finding profit cycle.

 # TODO
-- Create full loop for finding profit cycle.
+- Calculate cost with blockchain-system comission.
+- Sort results by profit and show only top.
-- Parse realtime exchange with sinatra, postgres and puma.
+- Grade up to sinatra, postgres and puma.
+- Parse realtime blockchain-system comission.
+- Parse realtime exchange.
 - Use dry-rb datatypes for prices.
-- Calculate cost with blockchain-system comission.
 - Create smart-contract using solidity.